xiaoxiae/slama.dev/_posts/2022-07-19-plotting-and-3d-scenes.md

 #### Parametric graphs

-The other, more general way to define a graph is parametrically -- we're also defining the function using an expression, but it is a single parameter function returning the corresponding pair of coordinates.
+The other, more general way to plot a graph is parametrically via {% manim_doc `plot_parametric_curve` reference/manim.mobject.graphing.coordinate_systems.CoordinateSystem.html#manim.mobject.graphing.coordinate_systems.CoordinateSystem.plot_parametric_curve %} -- we're also defining the function using an expression, but it is a single parameter function returning the corresponding pair of coordinates.

 ```py
 from manim import *